 Shuchona Conducts 2nd 5-Day Foundation Course on ASD and other NDDs

-Shuchona Foundation conducted a second 5-day course on autism spectrum disorder and other neurodevelopmental disorders.
+Shuchona Foundation conducted a second 5-day course on Autism Spectrum Disorder from 15-19 July 2018.
 Designed and delivered by Shuchona, the objective of the course was to build a strong foundational understanding of neurodiversity, with a focus on autism spectrum disorder.
 Among the twenty-nine participants were doctors, psychologists, therapists, teachers, among other professionals.